gmcclure/gopost/README.md

     bin/main

+Better yet, use the `gopost` command, which builds the app first:

+    gopost run

 For now, static files are stored in the toplevel `static` directory, which is symlinked in `bin`.
 It's hacky, and there should be a config var somewhere or something, but it works for now.
 An `ls -l bin` should produce a line that